GunnWATT/watt/README.md

 ### Project Structure
 This project was built using ReactJS and Firebase, with a backend in Cloud Functions and database using Cloud Firestore.

-The client (ReactJS) part of WATT is located in `/wattclient`, and the Cloud Functions are in `/functions`.
+The client (React.js) part of WATT is located in `/client`, and the Cloud Functions are in `/functions`.

 ### Credits